raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/3. Dependency Injection/README.md

 ## Introduction

-Dependency Injection (DI) is a design pattern used to implement Inversion of Control (IoC), allowing a class's dependencies to be injected externally rather than the class creating them itself.
-This promotes loose coupling and enhances testability and maintainability.
-In the Spring Framework, DI is a core concept and can be implemented through various methods.
+- Dependency Injection (DI) is a design pattern used to implement Inversion of Control (IoC), allowing a class's dependencies to be injected externally rather than the class creating them itself.
+- This promotes loose coupling and enhances testability and maintainability.
+And also reuse of objects.

 ### Key Points